 In 2017, we began evaluating possible strategic alternatives to provide liquidity to our stockholders.
-In April 2018, our board of directors formed a special committee consisting solely of our independent directors ("Special Committee") to consider possible strategic alternatives, including, but not limited to (i) the listing of our or one of our subsidiaries' common stock on a national securities exchange, (ii) an orderly disposition of our assets or one or more of our asset classes and the distribution of the net sale proceeds thereof to our stockholders and (iii) a potential business combination or other transaction with a third-party or parties that provides our stockholders with cash and/or securities of a publicly traded company (collectively, among other options, "Possible Strategic Alternatives").
+In April 2018, our board of directors formed a special committee consisting solely of our independent directors ("Special Committee") to consider possible strategic alternatives, including, but not limited to (i) the listing of our or one of our subsidiaries' common stock on a national securities exchange; (ii) an orderly disposition of our assets or one or more of our asset classes and the distribution of the net sale proceeds thereof to our stockholders; and (iii) a potential business combination or other transaction with a third-party or parties that provides our stockholders with cash and/or securities of a publicly traded company (collectively, among other options, "Possible Strategic Alternatives").
 Since 2018, the Special Committee has engaged KeyBanc Capital Markets Inc. to act as its financial advisor in connection with exploring our Possible Strategic Alternatives.

 In connection with our consideration of the Possible Strategic Alternatives, our board of directors suspended both our Reinvestment Plan and our Redemption Plan effective July 11, 2018.
-In addition, as part of executing on Possible Strategic Alternatives, our board of directors committed to a plan to sell 70 properties which included a portfolio of 63 properties (consisting of medical office buildings ("MOBs"), post-acute care facilities and acute care hospitals across the US), collectively (the "MOB/Healthcare Portfolio") plus seven skilled nursing facilities.
-Through December 31, 2021, we sold 69 properties, received net sales proceeds of approximately \$1,449.7 million and used the net sales proceeds to: (1) repay indebtedness secured by the properties; (2) strategically rebalance other corporate borrowings; (3) make a special cash distribution in May 2019 of approximately \$347.9 million (\$2.00 per share) to our stockholders and (4) retained net sales proceeds for other corporate purposes, because we were focused on maintaining balance sheet strength and liquidity during COVID-19 to enhance financial flexibility.
-In addition to declaring the special distribution in May 2019, effective with the second quarter of 2019, our board of directors adjusted our regular quarterly cash distribution to an amount equal to \$0.0512 per share, compared to \$0.1164 per share that had been in effect since the third quarter of 2017.
-The adjustment to our regular cash distributions was the result of a reduction in our remaining earnings base and operating cash flows given the associated impact of the sale of real estate on our operating cash flows.
-In September 2020, we decided to discontinue marketing for sale our Hurst Specialty Hospital, our remaining property that our board had committed to sell, due to financial difficulties experienced by the tenant of this property.
-In March 2022, we entered into a purchase and sale agreement for this property with an unrelated third party for a gross sales price of \$8.5 million and expect to close on the sale of the Hurst Specialty Hospital by the second quarter of 2022.
+In addition, as part of executing on Possible Strategic Alternatives, our board of directors committed to a plan to sell 70 properties which included medical office buildings, post-acute care facilities and acute care hospitals across the US, collectively (the "MOB/Healthcare Portfolio") plus several skilled nursing facilities.
+Through December 31, 2021, we sold 69 properties, received net sales proceeds of approximately \$1.4497 billion and used the net sales proceeds to: (1) repay indebtedness secured by the properties; (2) strategically rebalance other corporate borrowings; (3) make a special cash distribution in May 2019 of approximately \$347.9 million (or \$2.00 per share) to our stockholders and (4) retained net sales proceeds for other corporate purposes, because we were focused on maintaining balance sheet strength and liquidity during COVID-19 to enhance financial flexibility.
+In April 2022, we sold the last property, the Hurst Specialty Hospital, to an unrelated third party and received net sales proceeds of approximately \$8.3 million.

-During the year ended December 31, 2020, we shifted our focus away from the pursuit of larger strategic alternatives to provide further liquidity to our stockholders due to the market and industry disruptions in the seniors housing sector from COVID-19.
-However, our Special Committee continued working and continues to work with our financial advisor to carefully study market data and potential options to determine suitable liquidity alternatives that are in the best interests of all of our stockholders.
+During the COVID-19 pandemic, we shifted our focus away from the pursuit of larger strategic alternatives to provide further liquidity to our stockholders due to the market and industry disruptions in the seniors housing sector from COVID-19.
+However, our Special Committee continued working and continues to work with our financial advisor to carefully study market data.
+We remain fully committed to our readiness, active study and pursuit of additional strategic opportunities to provide incremental liquidity to our stockholders as the economic and transactional environments permit.